On the Complexity of the Skolem Problem at Low Orders: Introduction

 The above considerations lead us to define the following problem: \begin{problem}[The Bounded Skolem Problem] Given an LRS $\LRS{u}$ and an integer $N>0$, does there exist $n \in \{0,\ldots,N\}$ such that $u_n = 0$? \end{problem}

+One can of course also formulate the function problem version; find all $n \in \{0,\dots,N\}$ such that $u_n = 0$.
 We can then reformulate the contribution of \cite{Orbit_problem_2016} as showing that the Bounded Skolem Problem has complexity in $\mathsf{NP}^\mathsf{RP}$ and that the Skolem Problem for LRS of order 4 reduces in polynomial time to the bounded version.

 In this paper we show that for each fixed $d\in \mathbb N$ the Bounded Skolem Problem for LRS of order at most $d$ lies in $\mathsf{coRP}$.
 As a corollary we show that the Skolem Problem for LRS of order at most~4 also lies in $\mathsf{coRP}$, improving the previous bound of $\mathsf{NP}^\mathsf{RP}$.
 Since the threshold $N$ in the Bounded Skolem Problem is encoded in binary, the range $\{0,\ldots,N\}$ in which a zero is sought has cardinality exponential in the size of the input.
 Nevertheless, we give a randomised algorithm that can detect the existence of a zero in polynomial time for LRS of a fixed order.
 The running time of our algorithm is exponential in the order of the LRS\@.
-The exponential dependence on the order seems unavoidable, since the $\mathsf{NP}$-hardness proof of the Skolem Problem straightforwardly carries over to its bounded version, although it no longer applies if the order of the LRS is fixed~\cite{akshay2020,Blondel2002}.\footnote{The \textsf{NP}-hardness proof for the Skolem Problem in~\cite[Theorem 6]{akshay2020} is by reduction from Subset Sum.
+The exponential dependence on the order seems unavoidable, since the $\mathsf{NP}$-hardness proof of the Skolem Problem straightforwardly carries over to its bounded version, although it no longer applies if the order of the LRS is fixed~\cite{Akshay2017,Blondel2002}.\footnote{The \textsf{NP}-hardness proof for the Skolem Problem in~\cite[Theorem 6]{Akshay2017} is by reduction from Subset Sum.
 The reduction maps an instance of Subset Sum to an LRS that has a zero iff the instance of Subset Sum has a solution.
 The constructed LRS has period the product $N:=p_1\cdots p_m$ of the first $m$ primes, where $m$ is the number of integers in the instance of Subset Sum.
 Evidently the same reduction works also for the Bounded Skolem Problem.}

 Our algorithm for the Bounded Skolem Problem is based on a $p$-adic approach that was introduced by Skolem in his original proof of the Skolem-Mahler-Lech Theorem.
 This involves extending an integer LRS $\boldsymbol u = \langle u_n\rangle_{n=0}^\infty$ to a $p$-adic analytic function $F:\mathcal O_p\rightarrow \mathcal O_p$, for a suitable prime $p$, such that $F(n)=u_n$ for all $n\in \mathbb N$.
 Here, $\mathcal O_p$ is the valuation ring of the field $\mathbb C_p$ which is the $p$-adic analogue of the field of complex numbers.